oskarfernlund/orthogonal-SVGP/README.rst

 Dependencies
 ------------

-This project is built on a forked version of GPflow_ and relies on NumPy, SciPy, Matplotlib, Jupyter, TensorFlow, TensorFlow Probability, as well as tabulate, lark, deprecated and multipledispatch.
+This project relies heavily on GPflow_ and its dependencies, as well as NumPy, Matplotlib, Jupyter, TensorFlow, TensorFlow Probability.
 Note that TensorFlow Probability releases are tightly coupled to TensorFlow; please ensure that the TensorFlow and TensorFlow Probability versions you have installed are compatible.
 You may wish to manually install an older version of TensorFlow